Much better than 2, but not nearly as good as 1. Although the last episode was quite good and brought all the pieces together nicely.

 One of those movies I can watch again and again.
 An extremely good introduction to Chia-Liang Liu and to Shaw Brothers.

 A loose adaptation of Shakespeare's The Tempest, staring a very young Leslie Nielsen.
 In spite of being from the golden age of cheesy sci-fi, it is extremely polished and well-done.
 The aesthetics are incredible.
 Here's an example.
-My secret dream is to one day play a computer game from the Hidden Planet universe.
+Imagine a computer game from the Hidden Planet universe.

 This is nearly 300 pages of descriptions of people being cruel to animals (unsettling), and better techniques for raising horses (boring).
 I appreciate what this book is, and what it was trying to do, but the unsettling/boring roller-coaster ride was too much for me, and I didn't make it through.